DIY Trick or Treat Bags for Halloween

-Learn how to make your own trick or treat bags.
-These bags are made with the same stencil as these fun Halloween signs!
+Learn how to make your own DIY trick or treat bags.
+These quick and easy bags can be easily customized to say whatever you want.

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.

 - Cricut Maker (or another electronic cutter)

 - Cut File (scroll down for cut files)

 If you want to make your own quote for a Trick or Treat bag, I used this fantastic font.
 It is an OpenType font that has a lot of stylistic alternatives, which means that many of the letters have different looks.

 You can use fonts with stylistic alternatives in most Adobe programs and somewhat with Microsoft Word.

 Be sure to weld the lettering when making your design.